 Study, Fast, Train, Fight: The Roots of Black August

-The Memphis Memorial Committee Honoring Ida B. Wells: Visit the statue memorializing journalist and activist Ida B. Wells-Barnett, which was unveiled on July 16!
+The Memphis Memorial Committee Honoring Ida B. Wells: Visit the statue memorializing journalist and activist Ida B. Wells-Barnett.

 National Civil Rights Museum: The museum offers 260 artifacts, more than 40 new films, oral histories, interactive media and external listening posts that guide visitors through five centuries of history—from the beginning of the resistance during slavery, through the Civil War and Reconstruction, the rise of Jim Crow, and the seminal events of the late 20th century that inspired people around the world to stand up for equality.
 Click here to check out the exhibits!